Watch this video about improving blown-in fiberglass insulation with blown-in cellulose insulation.

 After the installation is complete, there is no maintenance or upkeep involved.
 The entire procedure — air sealing and insulation installation — can usually be completed in one day.

-Halco offers a FREE home insulation estimate to homeowners in it's service area.
+Halco offers a FREE home insulation estimate to homeowners in its service area.
 We evaluate your home and recommend what upgrades can be made to improve your energy savings and overall comfort.
-This could mean adding more insulation in the attic, basement or crawl space; installing new replacement windows; or upgrading your water heater or air conditioning system.
+This could mean adding more insulation in the attic, basement or crawl space; or upgrading your water heater or air conditioning system.
 Contact us today to meet with one of our insulation specialists or to discuss other options for saving energy.

 our service area